lupyuen2/blockly-bl602/README.md

 > ![Generated Rhai Code](https://lupyuen.github.io/images/rhai-blockly2.png)

+Which shall be executed by the Rhai Scripting Engine for WebAssembly / BL602: https://github.com/lupyuen/bl602-simulator/tree/main/bl602-script

 # Blockly [![Build Status]( https://travis-ci.org/google/blockly.svg?branch=master)](https://travis-ci.org/google/blockly)

 Google's Blockly is a library that adds a visual code editor to web and mobile apps.
 The Blockly editor uses interlocking, graphical blocks to represent code concepts like variables, logical expressions, loops, and more.
 It allows users to apply programming principles without having to worry about syntax or the intimidation of a blinking cursor on the command line.
 All code is free and open source.